 Windows and doors are all too often the culprits of letting in moisture and drafts, so it’s important to make sure they’re properly insulated like the walls are.
 To keep water and drafts out, use a foam filler around the windows and door, paying extra attention to the gaps in the frame.
 Liquid wool is also a good material to use, simply let it dry before cutting to size.

 A big section to insulate that often goes forgotten is right under your nose.
 Consider underfloor insulation that will help reduce heat loss by up to 40% in the winter.
 This is as easy as lining the floor with a breathable material first, then lay a carpet or rug on the top.
 The breathable lining will help to prevent damp, which you definitely don’t want on your wooden flooring, so if you choose not to use it then be sure to check under the rug for damp or rot occasionally.

 Don’t let the harsh Australian climate keep you in the house.
-Consider a shed or studio from Aarons Outdoor to enjoy whilst staying cool in the summer and warm in the winter.
+Consider an Outdoor Room from Aarons Outdoor to enjoy to keep you cool, calm and collected, warm and toasty and quiet as a mouse!
 They look fantastic as a part of most backyard renovations and provide extra space that can be used for a variety of things, from storage to office space to a place to enjoy hobbies.
 Contact us to discuss your requirement to get started on creating the perfect space for you.